 Rosberg wins controversial British Grand Prix

-With Vettel's Red Bull teammate Mark Webber closing fast, Rosberg managed to win his second race of the year and third of his career by 0.7 seconds in a nail-biting finish - though he then had to survive a stewards inquiry.
+Nico Rosberg won the race, continuing a strong run by Mercedes, which has won two of the last three races and is now in second place behind Red Bull in the constructors’ championship standings.
+With Vettel’s Red Bull teammate Mark Webber closing fast, Rosberg managed to win his second race of the year and third of his career by 0.7 seconds in a nail-biting finish — then had to survive a stewards inquiry.

 Ferrari’s Fernando Alonso, who started ninth, made a late charge up the grid and got past Lotus driver Kimi Raikkonen with two laps remaining to claim third.
 Hamilton also recovered to finish fourth, after his blown tire sent him to the back of the grid in the eighth lap.